Vijay-Pratap-Singh-Parihar/JSON-based-Inventory-Management-System-using-Python/README.md

 2. New Inventory can be added
 3. Purchase can be done

-We've added 5 Features per product
+I've added 5 Features per product
 1. Product Id
 2. Name of Product
 3. Expiry Date